digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/lifecycling/fixed-rate-bond.rst

   :start-after: -- CREATE_CLOCK_UPDATE_EVENT_BEGIN
   :end-before: -- CREATE_CLOCK_UPDATE_EVENT_END

+Note that it is the bank that actively creates a :ref:`DateClockUpdateEvent <module-daml-finance-data-time-dateclockupdate-48859>`.
+This results in more control when to actually process the coupon payment.
+One could also use :ref:`LedgerTime <module-daml-finance-data-time-ledgertime-84639>`, but that could cause problems in some scenarios, for example:

+- The system is down when the coupon should be processed.
+Processing it the next day is difficult if ledger time is automatically used, because the date returned from the ledger no longer matches the intended lifecycling date.
+- A global ledger containing trades from regions in different time zones may require flexibility regarding when, in relation to ledger time, to process coupons and other events.
+- The coupon payment depends on market data, which the data provider occasionally provides with a delay.
+Retroactively processing this is simpler if the lifecycler can provide the *today* date.

 Now, we have what we need to actually lifecycle the bond.
 The ``Evolve`` choice of the lifecycle rule is exercised to process the time event: